 The UW-Platteville is part of the University of Wisconsin System and is the largest institution of higher education in southwest Wisconsin.
-The Campus includes approximately 335 acres in the City of Platteville.
-The campus boundary was recently expanded to the northwest and to the east.
+The Campus includes approximately 335 acres in the City of

+Platteville.
 The University intends to acquire properties within the approved boundary as they become available.
-Planned parcels include additional parking, expanded open space and possible multi-purpose areas.
+Planned uses for these parcels include additional parking, expanded open space, and possibly multi-purpose areas.
 The University also has three properties that are not adjacent to campus.
-The 40-acre Pioneer Prairie Farm is located six miles southeast of campus and provides hands-on experience for students and new and improved facilities.
+The 40-acre Pioneer Prairie Farm is located six miles southeast of campus and provides hands-on experience for students.
 The Mound is another non-contiguous property, located on 90 acres of land.
-The Mound includes the world's largest "M", created in 1937 by Wisconsin

-School of Mines students.
+The Mound includes the world's largest "M", created in 1937 by Wisconsin School of Mines students.

-Current enrolment for Fall 2003 at the University is 5,650 students of 623 FTE's.
-The University is in a period of steady growth that will result in an estimated 5,775 students by the year 2007 or an FTE count of 657.
+Enrollment in Fall of 2003 at the University was 5,650 students.
+The University is in a period of steady growth that has resulted in a student population of 8,678 in 2013.